nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * [TripTime](#6-glossary) is required to be in the 24-hour format. e.g. `0530` or `2359`
 * [Tag](#6-glossary) is required to be an alphanumeric input at most 30 characters in length.
 * [Price](#6-glossary) is an optional amount that the passenger can include that describes how much they are willing to pay for a carpooling trip.
 It is required to be a positive whole number or a positive decimal number rounded to 2 decimal places.
+* The tripday and triptime specified are intended as weekly specifications for the day and time that the passenger intends to carpool every week.
+* As the current iteration of GME(v1.4) is still only a minimum viable product, every passenger can only specify one day and one time a week for when they intend to carpool.
 </div>

 **Examples:**